youyanggu/covid19_projections/index.md

 * **May 17:** See how our models have performed historically compared to other models [here](/about/#historical-performance).

-* **May 17:** We added a tests per day target for each region based on Harvard Global Health Institute's [study](https://globalepidemics.org/2020/05/07/hghi-projected-tests-needed-may15/) that assumes 10 contacts per infected individual.
+* **May 17:** We added a tests-per-day target for each region based on Harvard Global Health Institute's [study](https://globalepidemics.org/2020/05/07/hghi-projected-tests-needed-may15/) that recommends 10 contacts per infected individual.
 You can see this estimate above the "Newly Infected" graph on each projection page (e.g. we estimate 1.3 million tests/day are needed for the [US](/us)).

 * **May 16:** We added a plot of our estimate of the effective reproduction number (R_t) over time to all of our projections.
 If R_t is greater than 1, it means that the number of cases is growing.
 The ultimate goal is to keep R_t under 1.
 BBC provides a [simple explanation](https://www.bbc.com/news/health-52473523) for understanding the importance of the R value.